Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Windows 7 SP1
 - Cygwin

-All commands must be performed from the project's root directory if not stated otherwise.
+You need to perform all of the commands from the project's root directory unless otherwise stated.

 ### Setting up with Packer

-- Install Packer from here: [Packer Installation](https://www.packer.io)
-- To be able to access Packer from the command line, add it to the PATH system variable.
+Install Packer from here: [Packer Installation](https://www.packer.io) To access Packer from the command line, you need to add it to the PATH system variable.
-- Upgrade PowerShell to at least version 4.0.
+Upgrade PowerShell to at least version 4.0.
-The package can be found here: [Packer Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
+- The package can be found here: [Packer Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
-See the box-build project sources that are on the Git Server: git.server.com/box-build.git
-- Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
+Have a look at the box-build project sources on the Git Server: git.server.com/box-build.git Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
 Remember to HTML-encode non-alphanumeric characters.

 Before running a command, make sure that all of the files in the project contain Unix style line endings.